-F. DETERMINATION REGARDING POLICY VIOLATION; OUTCOMES
+DETERMINATION REGARDING POLICY VIOLATION; OUTCOMES

-Following the Hearing, the Adjudicator will consider all relevant and permissible evidence and make a determination, by a preponderance of the evidence, regarding whether the Respondent has violated the Policy(ies) named in the Office of Equal Opportunity Notice of Investigation letter.
-If the Adjudicator determines that the Respondent violated UVM Policy, the representative from CSC will determine the appropriate outcomes.
+Following the Investigative Conference, the Investigator will consider all relevant and permissible evidence and make a determination, by a preponderance of the evidence, regarding whether the Respondent has violated the Policy(ies) named in the Office of Equal Opportunity Notice of Investigation Letter.
+If the Investigator determines that the Respondent violated UVM Policy, the representative from CSC will determine the appropriate outcomes.
 A written Determination Regarding Responsibility (Determination) will be issued which will contain factual findings, a determination regarding whether a Policy violation occurred, the rationale in support thereof, and, where applicable, the assigned outcomes and rationale therefore, including consideration of aggravating and mitigating factors.
-The Adjudicator and CSC Staff member will strive to issue this Determination simultaneously to both parties within fourteen calendar days of the Hearing.
-This notice will include information for both parties about their right to appeal, and the method for doing so.
+The Investigator and representative from CSC will strive to issue the Determination simultaneously to both parties within fourteen (14) calendar days of the Conference.